sdcondon/SCSetTrie/src/SCSetTrie.Documentation/wwwroot/md/getting-started.md

   and a root node (that implements the backing store for the trie).
 However, there are defaults for both of these, so a parameterless constructor does exist.
 * First, the comparer.
 It is important that set tries can unambiguously order the elements of a set.
-As such it is important that this comparer does not return 0 for any pairings other than those of equal elements (and of course sets shouldn't contain duplicates).
+As such, it is important that this comparer does not return 0 for any pairings other than those of equal elements (and of course sets shouldn't contain duplicates).